fenago/deep-learning-for-nlp/Lab Guides/chapter_24/Lab_15.md

 ```

-Now, let’s try a candidate that has fewer words than the reference (e.g. drop the last two
+Now, let's try a candidate that has fewer words than the reference (e.g. drop the last two
 words), but the words are all correct.
 # shorter candidate
 from nltk.translate.bleu_score import sentence_bleu